How can Minerva offer admission to all students who qualify?

-Minerva also offers a Master's degree in Applied Analyses and Decision Making.
-This invitation-only program is designed to help highly motivated post-bachelor-degree students acquire competencies that allow them to analyze complex real-world problems from multiple perspectives, to present options for addressing these problems, to exercise sound judgment in choosing among the options, and to establish criteria for monitoring and evaluating the efficacy of the decisions that are implemented.
+Yes.
+Minerva currently offers a Master's of Science in Decision Analysis.
+This 21-month, part-time program is designed to help highly motivated post-bachelor-degree students acquire competencies that allow them to analyze complex real-world problems from multiple perspectives, to present options for addressing these problems, to exercise sound judgment in choosing among the options, and to establish criteria for monitoring and evaluating the efficacy of the decisions that are implemented.
 Students who complete the program will be able to analyze and use data effectively in a variety of fields, compare options available in any given decision-making scenario, and establish metrics and systems to evaluate and make intelligent decisions.
 Learn more here.

 Does Minerva teach foreign languages?
 If so, what languages are offered?

 Minerva does not offer foreign language courses or majors.
 However, as you live in different countries you have the opportunity to enroll in local language classes and to practice the language and experience the culture first hand.
 In addition, our international student body naturally lends itself to language clubs and ample informal opportunities to practice a language.

 How will lab work be conducted without a permanent campus?
 How can I fulfill pre-med requirements without access to a laboratory?